sounkou-bioinfo/GenomeScaleEmbeddings/README.md

 <img src="docs/README-unnamed-chunk-8-3.png" width="100%" />

-## Annotate variants from ensembl phenotype endpoint plot in the PCA spaces
+## Annotate variants from ensembl phenotype endpoint and plot in the PCA spaces

+We fetch some variants for given phenotypes using the ensembl phenotypes endpoint

 ``` r
 # Helper function to fetch and extract annotation